-If you think your child may have arthritis, it’s important to take them to a doctor.
-Clinical guidelines in Australia recommend that children with arthritis are diagnosed as early as possible so they can get necessary treatment to try to prevent any long-term joint damage or disability.
+If you think your child may have arthritis, you should take them to a doctor.
+It is important that children with arthritis are diagnosed as early as possible so they can get necessary treatment to try to prevent any long-term joint damage or disability.

 Children with juvenile arthritis are usually treated by a multidisciplinary team of health professionals.
 This may include doctors (the child’s family doctor, rheumatologist or any other relevant specialists), nurses, physiotherapists, occupational therapists, podiatrists and social workers.